oracle-livelabs/apex/online-bookstore-app/0-introduction/0-introduction.md

 ## Downloads: Download and Install the Complete Application

+If you are stuck or the app is not working as expected, don't worry!
+Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab17.zip) to download the complete application export file, which contains everything completed in all the labs except the optional Lab 18, and follow the download instructions from Task 1 to Task 10 in the lab [Downloads](?lab=downloads).

+## Downloads: Download and Install the Complete Application

 If you are stuck or the app is not working as expected, you can download and install the completed app as follows:

 1. Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab17.zip) to download the completed application zip file.